TheWidlarzGroup/rn-emoji-keyboard/docs/docs/api/theme.md

 <ApiTable typeVal='Record<string, string | object>' defaultVal='defaultTheme'/>

-### `Here is the full list of theme properties`
+## Full list of theme properties

 :::tip
 You don't have to pass new styles for every component.
 The omitted ones will use default values.
 These props won't work outside of theme prop.
 :::